-Big Canadian cities see 'urban spread' while rural communities wane
+Big Canadian cities see ‘urban spread’ while rural communities wane

 Statistics Canada defines a census metropolitan area as one or more municipalities with an urban core of 50,000 and a total population of at least 100,000.

-While western Canadian cities continue to lead the country in growth, many eastern and some central Canadian cities are growing more slowly.
-The eastern and central provinces are also home to nine of the 10 fastest shrinking smaller communities, known as census agglomerations.
+While Western Canadian cities continue to lead the country in growth, many eastern and some central Canadian cities are growing more slowly.
+The eastern and central provinces are also home to nine of the 10 fastest-shrinking smaller communities, known as census agglomerations.

-The steepest declines were reported in Campbellton, N.B. and Que., where the population declined 9.3 per cent to 15,746, Elliot Lake, Ont., which saw a 5.3 per cent decline to 10,741 and New Glasgow, N.S., where the population dropped 3.7 per cent to 34,487.
+The steepest declines were reported in Campbellton, N.B., and Que., where the population declined 9.3 per cent to 15,746, Elliot Lake, Ont., which saw a 5.3-per-cent decline to 10,741 and New Glasgow, N.S., where the population dropped 3.7 per cent to 34,487.

 Municipalities located farther away from urban centres – essentially small rural communities – show a higher proportion of population declines than those that are close to a city or town.